 - 2.3 To prevent price distortion, tax authorities may audit the prices of transactions between related parties to verify if they are reflective of market prices.
-Such audit can lead to transfer pricing adjustments bringing about double taxation. - 2.4 Therefore, to reduce the risk of audits and double taxation, taxpayers transacting with their related parties should apply the internationally endorsed arm's length principle that the transfer price between them should be an arm's length price as if they were unrelated parties negotiating in the market.
-Taxpayers should also maintain proper transfer pricing documentation to demonstrate that the pricing is arm's length. - 2.5 If taxpayers are faced with double taxation, they may apply for a mutual agreement procedure with their tax authorities under the tax treaty provisions to eliminate double taxation.
+Such audit can lead to transfer pricing adjustments bringing about double taxation. - 2.4 To reduce the risk of audits and double taxation, when transacting with their related parties, taxpayers should ensure the transfer price between them is arm's length as if they were unrelated parties negotiating freely.
+Taxpayers should also maintain proper transfer pricing documentation to demonstrate that the pricing is arm's length. - 2.5 If taxpayers are faced with double taxation, they may apply for a mutual agreement procedure with their tax authorities under the DTA provisions to eliminate double taxation.
 They may also apply for an advance pricing arrangement to agree in advance with one or more tax authorities the appropriate transfer pricing for their related party transactions for a period of time.